 Imagine if you had a superpower that allowed you to change people’s minds, help people to see your way, trust you more, follow your lead, and get people on your side during any discussion.
-I’m sure people would pay a lot of money to gain this power.
+I’m sure people would pay a lot of money to gain that power.

-Although it’s not a true superpower, it is a skill and you don’t have to pay to get it.
+Although it’s not a true superpower, it is a skill, and you don’t have to pay to get it.
 You just have to learn about it and take action to develop it.
 It’s called persuasion.